Recurrent and Non-wandering properties for foliations: Examples

-The following statement shows that the above countable condition is necessary and that pointwise almost periodicity does not correspond to recurrence.
+The following example shows that the countable condition in Theorem \ref{prop:24} is necessary and that pointwise almost periodicity does not correspond to recurrence.

-\begin{proposition} There is a smooth codimension one foliation $\F$ on a closed $3$-manifold $\Sigma_4 \times \S^1$ which is not pointwise almost periodic but recurrent such that $\F$ consists of exceptional leaves and locally dense leaves, where $\Sigma_k$ is the genus $k$ closed orientable surface. \end{proposition}
+\begin{example} There is a smooth codimension one recurrent foliation $\F$ without compact leaves on a closed $3$-manifold $\Sigma_4 \times \S^1$ which is not pointwise almost periodic such that $\F$ consists of exceptional leaves and locally dense leaves, where $\Sigma_k$ is the genus $k$ closed orientable surface. \end{example}